 At Columbia Business School, Paul has received the Dean’s Award for Teaching Excellence, won the Commitment to Excellence Award, voted by graduating EMBA students five times, and thrice been chosen by graduating EMBA students to deliver the keynote speech at their commencement ceremony.
 He has consulted on issues of organizational design and strategy to leading companies in the finance, health care, insurance, energy, and consumer products industries.
 Paul was born in Canada to immigrant parents and was the first in his family to attend college.

-Along with Professor Ingram, additional Columbia Business School faculty contribute to and teach in the program.
+Along with Professors Ingram and Feely, additional Columbia Business School faculty contribute to and teach in the program.